 - 6 level tsp sugar (30 ml)

-Note that this is not the optimal formula, but it is almost as good as a professional formula and if you cannot purchase a professional version, it is probably good enough and certainly better than nothing.
+This is not the perfect formula, but if you cannot purchase a professional version, it is pretty good and certainly better than nothing.
 It is very important to not mix in too much salt and sugar.
 Too much salt and sugar is worse than not enough because it will increase dehydration and draw liquid out of the body instead of increasing absorption.
-For example, sports drinks like Gatorade have too much sugar (more than double the optimal amount) and not enough salts (less than half the optimal amount).
-They are as bad or worse than plain water.
+For example, sports drinks like Gatorade have too much sugar (more than double the optimal amount) and not enough salts (less than half the optimal amount), so they are far from optimal.
 ORT should taste only VERY slightly salty and slightly sweet like 1/3-strength juice.
 A proper ORT mix tastes a bit unpleasant, but the flavor should be very mild if it is mixed correctly.

 I prefer using apple juice.
 It tastes better and provides some potassium too.
 Other juices like orange juice or grape juice are probably ok to substitute, but don’t look good if you are vomiting.
 The basic apple juice recipe is: